Mo-AH/surveillance_robot2/README.md

 The model used consist in a simple vehicle with a laser scan and an arm mounted on top, consisting in one rotating base plus two links connected through revolute joints.
 On the end-effector is mounted a camera which has the aim of detecting markers.

-The arm is controlled through the `JointStateController` interface.
+The arm's movement is managed through the JointStateController interface and the PID values has been tuned manually.

 # Software Architecture #